Machine Learning Project -House Prices: Advanced Regression Techniques

 In the train dataset, 19 out of 81 features had missing values.
 As for the test dataset, 33 out of 80 features had missing values.

 Some of the features had outliers.
-Looking at the graph below we can see that there are two homes that are very spacious yet are extremely low in price.
-When making my model I must ensure that they are robust to outliers.
+Looking at the graph below, we can see that there's two homes that are very spacious yet are extremely low in price.
+When making my model, I must ensure that they are robust to outliers.

 To check for multicollinearity, I created a correlation matrix with respect to the target variable ‘SalePrice’.

 Some variables were highly correlated, such as 'GarageArea' and 'GarageCars'.
 This makes sense since the size of a garage determines('GarageArea') the number of cars that fit in it ('GarageCars').
 Other variables that were highly correlated show the same type of dependency.

 To correct the issue, I first concatenated the train and test set.
-I then replaced the Na’s with “None”.
-Researching further, I realized that two of the numerical features (‘MSSubClass’, ‘Mosold’) were actually categorical.
-‘MoSold’ used numerical values that represented months.
-For example, “1” meant January, and “2” meant February.
-In ‘MSSubClass’, numerical values identified the type of dwelling involved in the sale.
+I then replaced the Na's with "None".
+I further researched that two of the numerical features ('MSSubClass' and 'Mosold') were actually categorical.
+'MoSold' used numerical values that represented months.
+For example, "1" meant January, and "2" meant February.
+In 'MSSubClass', numerical values identified the type of dwelling involved in the sale.
 Both features were converted into strings.
-For the remaining numerical features, NA’s were replaced by the value zero.
+For the remaining numerical features, NA's were replaced by the value zero

 Since the data has many categorical variables, I converted them into dummy/indicator variables.
 As for numerical features, quite a few had a highly skewed distribution which can lead to poor models.
 To combat this, these features were log-transformed.

-Regularization reduces the magnitude of the features’ coefficients to improve the accuracy of a model.
+Regularization reduces the magnitude of the features' coefficients to improve the accuracy of a model.
 By shrinking parameters, we prevent multicollinearity.
 With ridge regression, an L2 penalty is added to the loss functions to implement the reduction.
-Its’ tuning parameter lambda controls the relative impact of the coefficient estimates.
-Using a grid of values, I determined the best choice for lambda (alpha in the ridge function) was 0.0005.
+Its' tuning parameter lambda controls the relative impact of the coefficient estimates.
+Using a grid of values, I determined that the best lambda (alpha in the ridge function) was 0.0005.